SebbyIsSwag/https-github.com-SebbyIsSwag-Simple-programming-language-/readme.md

 - **Web-Based IDE**: Everything runs in your browser, making it accessible and easy to start.

 ## Getting Started
-To get started with [Your Project Name], follow these steps:
+To get started with Simple Programmming Language, follow these steps:

 1. **Clone the Repository**: `git clone https://github.com/SebbyIsSwag/https-github.com-SebbyIsSwag-Simple-programming-language-.git`.
 2. **Navigate to the Project**: Open the `/public` folder.